 Many in the culture have mistakenly concluded that marriage is merely an institution for the convenience of adults.
-The problem with most understanding of marriage today is the mistaken idea that marriage is about the rights and happines of adults, that two adults have a right to happiness for as long as they want.
+The problem with this common misunderstanding of marriage today is the mistaken idea that marriage is about the rights and happiness of adults, that two adults have a right to happiness for as long as they want.
 In actuality, marriage is not adult-centric, but is the bedrock institution for culture to sustain itself through having and nurturing children.

 Marriage is about the rights of children.
-Anything that weakens the institution of marriage is an injustice toward children.
+Anything that weakens the institution of marriage is an injustice to children.

 Anal intercourse does not produce children.
-Further, there are complementary aspects to a man and woman that are important to the instutution of marriage which go beyond the obvious physical attributes.
+Further, there are complementary aspects of a man and woman that are important to the institution of marriage which go beyond the obvious physical attributes.
 There are things that a man needs that can only be provided by a woman, and vice versa.

 These complementary aspects are important to the relationship of the couple itself, as well as to the children.
 One does not have to appeal to religion to instinctively understand this.
 Yet statistics verify the structure of the traditional family as the approach to raising children that gives the best measurable results.
 The overwhelming body of social science research agrees that children do best when raised in homes with married, opposite-sex parents.
 Every child has the right to both a mom and a dad.